 The land the site is on is zoned Objective OS: To preserve and provide for open space and recreational amenities.
 However, the CDP outlines a Housing for Older People strategy, which this development is in line with.
 H3 Objective 3 is to support community-led housing developments for older people in established areas on lands designated Objective OS, where the quality and quantity of remaining public open space is deemed to be adequate, and the amenities of the area are preserved.
-The area surrounding the proposed development has a large quantity of public open spaces, including similar small greens in the surrounding housing estates (at Saint Ronan's Avenue, Ronanstown Road, and to the east of Neilstown Road), as well as the larger Balgaddy Park approximately 700m to the west.
+The area surrounding the proposed development has a large quantity of public open spaces.
+The development will take 0.38 hectares of the existing green open space at St Aongus Park and St Aongus Green; the remaining space is 1 hectare in area.
+In addition to this there are similar small greens in the surrounding housing estates (at St Aongus Grove, Tymon North Avenue, Tymon North Park, etc.), as well as two large public parks, Bancroft Park and Tymon Park.